Home Equity Loans

-Our Home Equity Loan is a fixed-rate, five, ten or fifteen year loan, with very competitive loan rates.
+Our Home Equity Loan is a fixed-rate, five, ten, twelve, or fifteen year loan, with very competitive loan rates.
 The borrower takes the entire amount of the loan at disbursal.
 Payments are fixed for the life-of-the-loan.

 WRCU also offers Home Equity Lines of Credit (HELOC) Here is the difference explained